by-roj/Portfolio/README.md

 [Github Link](https://github.com/by-roj/20_Forensics-Study)

-Record the preparation process for acquiring a digital forensics expert certificate
+Record of the preparation process for acquiring a digital forensics expert certificate

 ##